-(The old neighborhood – today Institut Megatech stands on it’s ground and the uncle’s barber shop used to be where Intec College now stands.
-The only thing that have not changed in the last 40 years is the Shell Petrol Station.
+(The old neighbourhood – today Institut Megatech stands on its ground and the uncle’s barbershop used to be where Intec College now stands.
+The only thing that has not changed in the last 40 years is the Shell Petrol Station.
 It has been there as far as I can remember.
 It is a big surprise to see the houses that used to stand between the main road and the river is no longer there.
 Image source: Google Map)

-Still remember your very first neighbors or your old neighborhood from your childhood days?
+Still, remember your very first neighbours or your old neighbourhood from your childhood days?

-In the late 1970s – mid 1980s, we were living in a single storey, single bedroom rented house along Old Klang Road.
-The neighborhood was closely knitted one, mainly because we all shared electricity and water.
+In the late 1970s – mid-1980s, we were living in a single storey, single bedroom rented house along Old Klang Road.
+The neighbourhood was closely knitted one, mainly because we all shared electricity and water.
 The landlord paid for the water and electricity to the authorities and then charges us for the utilities in the rent (RM30 monthly but it was big money back then).

-Disputes among our neighbors are very, very rare but I have seen some minor skirmishes when one of the neighbors bypasses others to get their turn of the water.
+Disputes among our neighbours are very, very rare but I have seen some minor skirmishes when one of the neighbours bypasses others to get their turn of the water.

-Our house was part of a several houses connected long house style – so interaction with the neighbors was quite close.
+Our house was part of several houses connected longhouse style – so interaction with the neighbours was quite close.
 There was another row of units in front of us before the main road.

 Immediately to our left, the house was empty but we can see some suspicious characters staying in the house occasionally.
-My dad said that they were drug addicts but I never seen them coming in and out and despite being drug addicts, they always kept low profile and never disturb the neighbors (nothing got stolen the whole time we stayed here).
+My dad said that they were drug addicts but I never saw them coming in and out and despite being drug addicts, they always kept a low profile and never disturb the neighbours (nothing got stolen the whole time we stayed here).

-Thereafter to the left, I don’t recall who the neighbor was but soon after that was a Chinese uncle who drives taxi for living.
-His wife was a housewife and they had about 3 – 4 quite rough, kids (I think so) – we used play badminton with them but they were too rough for us, the smaller kids.
+Thereafter to the left, I don’t recall who the neighbour was but soon after that was a Chinese uncle who drives a taxi for a living.
+His wife was a housewife and they had about 3 – 4 quite rough, kids (I think so) – we used to play badminton with them but they were too rough for us, the smaller kids.

-Thereafter was an Indian family who were we were quite close – the uncle was a barber (who had the shop on the other side of the main road and who is the one who cuts all the male’s hairs in the neighborhood.
+Thereafter was an Indian family who was we were quite close – the uncle was a barber (who had the shop on the other side of the main road and who is the one who cuts all the male’s hairs in the neighbourhood.
 My dad was very close to him).

 The eldest boy (his name was Mogan) was highly educated and later studied to be a lawyer.
 My dad often uses him as an example for us to excel in our examinations.